Friday, June 3, 2011

-Three bus and three métro lines intersect at City Hall.
+The intersection of three bus and three métro lines intersecting at City Hall make this outlying area accessible.

 Le Vert Galant